moondancerrr/Greenbig/README.md

 #  Overview

 This project is designed to train and fine-tune a deep learning model, BigBro (a variant of BigBird with RoFormer positional encoding), for token classification tasks across 115 species of plants.
 The primary aim is to develop a machine learning model that can accurately classify each token of gene sequences based on species-specific features and gene annotations, using transformer-based architectures.
 The code utilizes PyTorch Lightning for efficient model training and management of experiments, along with Hugging Face Transformers to handle tokenization and the transformer model.
+It is a model that is aware of the evolutionary context and that predicts how RNA sequences are spliced with the assumption that they belong to a given genome.

 #  Key Features: